Child Support Collection & Enforcement in Tennessee Answers to FAQs

 Under Tennessee law, child support is special.
 Every month child support is owed, the law treats it as a judgment.
 Child support is not like credit card debt.
 There need not be a failure to pay and a separate court determination for a judgment.
-This means child support orders can’t be modified retroactively — a court doesn’t have the authority to modify prior judgments.
+This means child support orders can’t be modified retroactively — a court doesn’t have the authority to modify prior judgments unless certain limited exceptions apply.
 Also, child support can’t be discharged in bankruptcy.
 The money owed is owed until paid.

 For updates, analysis, and commentary, check out our Tennessee Family Law Blog category Child Support Collection.

 - Child Support in Tennessee Law Answers to FAQs